Hi, I'm Anita K. Patel, a double board-certified Pediatrician & Pediatric Critical Care Attending at Children’s National Medical Center…

 • Why Evidence-Based Matters

 Parenting comes with countless questions, and the internet often has more conflicting opinions than it does reliable answers.
 My goal is to cut through the noise.
 I’ve developed a passion for combining data with real-world application.
 Whether it’s deciphering the science behind sleep routines, vaccines, or feeding milestones, I prioritize facts grounded in research.
-As a fellow of the Society for Pediatric Research and a co-lead of the “Docs in Data Science” special interest group, I’m at the forefront of utilizing data and technology to improve pediatric care—making medical science real, approachable, and practical for moms like you.
+As a fellow of the Society for Pediatric Research and a co-lead of the “Docs in Data Science” special interest group, I work at the intersection of medicine, data, and everyday care, bringing research out of journals and into the lives of families in a way that is clear, practical, and usable.

 The Qualifications aka Receipts